thebruce13/bbrotherton-hugo/content/blog/columns.md

 ### Hyphens

-Now with the reading area getting smaller I would suggest adding in hyphens to the text.
-There is a lot to them so I suggest going back to my previous article, [Hypens on the Web](https://www.brucebrotherton.com/blog/hyphens-on-the-web/).
-I also enjoy using the `text-align: justified` with this layout as it feels pretty natural and looks more interesting.
+With the reading area getting smaller, I suggest adding hyphens to the text.
+Hyphens have many nuances; brush up on them in my previous article, [Hypens on the Web](https://www.brucebrotherton.com/blog/hyphens-on-the-web/).
+I also enjoy using the `text-align: justified` with this layout as it feels natural and visually appealing.

 ## My solutions